How to Get Into Camping

 Bring headlamps and lanterns or flashlights for navigating your tent and campsite in the dark and extra batteries for each.

 Does the campground have bathrooms?
 This will determine the type of toiletries you need to bother with.
-Many campgrounds have showers and toilets, so you may want to bring some travel-sized items like shampoo and soap, as well as a towel.
+Many campgrounds have showers and toilets, so you may want to bring some travel-sized items like shampoo and soap, a toothbrush, toothpaste, as well as a towel.
 However, you probably don’t need to bring the toilet paper (unless your campsite is a far walk/drive from the bathroom facilities, in which case you may want to bring a roll).
 If the campsite is more primitive, bring toilet paper in a zip-top bag and bring a separate bag to pack out waste.

 Be sure to bring camp chairs with you, as well as fire-starting materials if fires are permitted where you are camping.
 Some states and regions have restrictions on the type of or origin of firewood, so when in doubt, purchase firewood from the campground or from a local store.
 Bring a solar charger or battery pack for cell phones, especially if using the GPS or compass on your phone, and cards or games for entertainment.